Tsqurt/easyLLVM/README.md

 ## Usage

-Note: this feature is not implemented yet.
+Note: this feature has not been implemented yet.

 ```bash
 # easyLLVM is an adapter for compiler, you can use it, just like clang